 Scholarships for excellent candidates

-Some scholarship are available for excellent candidates.
+Some scholarships are available for excellent candidates.
 Details will be given upon request.

-My name is Eyal, married and a father to two adorable children.
+My name is Eyal Price, married and a father of three adorable children.
 I began my studies at the Technion at the Faculty of Civil and Environmental Engineering, in order to fulfill my childhood dream to plan and build engineering facilities.
 It only took until the second semester to realize my true calling-in the Faculty's Environmental Engineering program.

-I am a curious man and it has always interested me to acquire as much information on a topic as possible.
+I am always curious and interested in acquiring as much information on as many -subjects as possible.
 The Environmental Engineering program provides exactly that.
 It is a wide field, where the courses provide a taste of the vast variety of subjects in which it is possible to develop a career.
 Students are exposed to a wide range of topics: air pollution and particle dynamics, soil pollution, soil behavior, hydraulics, water pollution, water treatment, planning water supply systems, environmental law, etc. In fact, the range of courses in the Environmental Engineering program enables one to see the whole picture – How a natural process or pollution affects the environment and human populations, and which tools are available in order to address those problems.

 Another factor that drew me to this program was the social aspect.
-The students here from a unique group of people, and together we became a small unified group with an excellent social dynamic.
+The students are a unique group of people, and together we became a small and unified group with excellent social dynamic.

-After graduation, I began working at Mekorot as an optimal management analyst of the National Water Supply system.
+After graduation, I began working at Mekorot as an Optimal Management Analyst of the National Water Supply system.
 After two years at Mekorot, an opportunity arose, and I joined TAHAL Consulting and Engineering.
-Today I work at TAHAL as a project manager in the field of water engineering.
-Specifically, I coordinate national water supply planning projects including: pump stations, drillings, pipelines, water pools, reservoirs, water treatment sites and other engineering facilities.
+I worked in TAHAL as a Project Manager in the field of water engineering for many years and today I am Chief Engineer in the company's engineering division.
+Specifically, I coordinate national water supply planning projects including: pump stations, water wells, pipelines, water tanks, reservoirs, water treatment facilities and other engineering facilities.
 This requires much use of the knowledge I acquired during my studies.
-The projects include subjects from water quality, hydraulics, soil, effect of a facility and materials on the environment, tours and coordinating meetings with other planning offices like the Ministry of Environmental Protection, Israel Nature and Parks Authority, Ministry of Energy and Water Resources, and the municipalities.
+The projects include various fields from water quality, hydraulics, soil, effect of a facility and materials on the environment, tours and coordinating meetings with other planning offices like the Ministry of Environmental Protection, Health authority, Israel Nature and Parks Authority, Ministry of Energy and Water Resources, and municipalities.

-I have finished my Master's degree in the Faculty of Civil and Environmental Engineering while continuing my work at TAHAL.
-I studied models for optimizing water system operations while combining hydraulic constraints, a research subject directly linked to my work at TAHAL.
+I have finished my Master's degree and PhD in the Faculty of Civil and Environmental Engineering while continuing my work at TAHAL.
+I studied modeling for optimizing water system operations and design while combining hydraulic constraints, the research subject was directly linked to my work at TAHAL.

-If you are a curious person who likes the environment and wants to study a unique field that has practical applications to the workforce, I warmly recommend the Environmental Engineering program.
+If you are curious, like the environment and want to study a unique field that has practical applications to the workforce, I heartfully recommend the Environmental Engineering program.